ChayaZak/Beauty-Store-Management-System/README.md

-Point of Sale (POS) System for a Beauty and Aesthetics Store This project is a Point of Sale (POS) system designed for a beauty and aesthetics store.
+Point of Sale (POS) System for a Beauty and Aesthetics Store
-The system streamlines sales and business management processes by providing comprehensive tools for managing products, customers, promotions, and orders.
+•	Developed a POS system for managing products, customers, promotions, and orders in a beauty and aesthetics store, aimed at streamlining sales and business management processes.

-Key Features:
+•	The system supports full CRUD operations for all entities, utilizing C# and a three-tier architecture to separate the interface, logic, and data layers.

-Full CRUD operations for all entities (products, customers, promotions, and orders) Developed in C# using a three-tier architecture (UI, logic, and data layers) Data storage in XML files for easy backup, portability, and external editing Two intuitive WinForms-based user interfaces:
+•	 System data is stored in XML files, enabling external data storage, portability between different systems, simple backup, and convenient data editing when needed.
-Admin Interface: Full access to manage products, customers, and promotions (CRUD operations) Cashier Interface: Dedicated for processing customer orders, with permissions to add and edit customers, but without access to modify products or promotions
+•	The system features two intuitive user interfaces based on WinForms: an admin interface that allows full CRUD operations on all entities (products, customers, and promotions), and a dedicated cashier interface designed for processing customer orders.
-Emphasis on object-oriented programming principles, proper data structure design, and maintainable, readable code This POS system is tailored to the needs of retail businesses in the beauty and aesthetics sector, providing efficient management and a user-friendly experience for both administrators and cashiers.
+•	The project emphasizes object-oriented programming principles, proper data structure design, and writing clear and maintainable code.